Choquequirao Trek to Machu Picchu 9 Days

 It’s always better contact us directly and confirm everything with our team before booking.
 Once you are ready, please fill in our Booking Form and pay the Deposit of $200 USD per person + the 6% Paypal Transaction fee.
 Once we get the deposit, we will e-mail you back with your confirmation.
 We always send out confirmations, so if you don’t hear from us, check your spam or contact our office and we will resend them.

-We at Inka Trail Explorer are so excited to take you on the Inca Trail, and thank you for placing your trust in us.
+We at Inka Trail Explorer are so excited to take you on this adventure, and thank you for placing your trust in us.

 We Are: Inka Trail Explorer